Staying Safe and Avoiding Scams with Cash App

 You likely won’t be able to recover funds lost if you give a third party access to your account by calling a fake number and providing sensitive information like your PIN or sign-in code.

-If someone pretending to work for Cash Support does any of the things above, they’re a scammer trying to gain access to your account and steal your money.
+If someone pretending to work for Cash App Support does any of the things above, they're probably a scammer trying to gain access to your account and steal your money.
+Should you encounter any of these situations, terminate communication immediately and contact us through one of our verified support channels at Contact Cash App.

 Reporting Phishing Attempts